 - PIAAC programme coordinator in Estonia Aune Valk, email@example.com,

-- The level of skills is quite similar across Estonia – the differences between people with different education, family backgrounds and gender are relatively small compared to other countries.
-The differences between regions and between the Estonians and non-Estonians as well as a low level of excellence need more attention.
+There are no major gaps regarding skills.
+Differences in skills in Estonia between people from different educational and family backgrounds and of different genders are relatively small compared with the other countries involved in the study.
+The differences between regions and between the Estonians and non-Estonians need more attention.

 In addition to the main report with the initial findings of PIAAC published in October 2013 (available in Estonian only), seven thematic reports tackling questions that are important for Estonia and that include policy recommendations drawn based on the findings are going to be published during the period of 2014-2015.
-The full reports will be available in Estonian only, but summaries of the main findings will also be made available in English.
+The full reports are available in Estonian only, but summaries of the main findings will also be made available in English: